 Joseph Recupero ’17 shares reflections on studying in Mongolia

-(Note: Joseph Recupero '17 is a current participant in the Institute's 2016-2017 Strategy and Leadership in Transformational Times program.)
+Joseph Recupero '17 was a participant in the Institute's 2016-2017 Strategy and Leadership in Transformational Times program.

 “To get there, it took me a 10 hour drive one day, a 15 hour drive the next day, and then two days on a horse on a wooden saddle in -35° weather,” recalled Joseph Recupero ’17.
 He was on his way to interview Tsaatan reindeer herders for his independent research through the School for International Training program in Mongolia, where he studied abroad.

 “The last month of the program, you complete independent research,” said Recupero, a Political Science and Anthropology major and Africana Studies minor.
 “My project was on culture commodification in the Mongolian tourism industry and the motivating factors behind why tourism is moving into the area.”